 The Nation, however, may reward by special law approved by the Assembly, conspicuous services rendered by citizens of the country.

-THE LEGISLATIVE POWER
+TITLE V: THE LEGISLATIVE POWER

 Article 33.
 Legislative power shall be exercised by an Assembly of Representatives of the Nation.

 This Assembly shall be organized in the form and manner determined by law.

 Article 34.
 The Members of the Assembly shall represent the who nation and not exclusively the electors who elected them.

 Article 35.
 No representative shall receive from his electors any imperative mandate whatsoever.